cardano-foundation/cf-identity-wallet/README.md

 # Overview

 <div align="justify">
 <b> The Identity Wallet is an open source application developed by the Cardano Foundation.
-This project is the result of ongoing research and development pertaining to the principles of Self-Sovereign Identity (SSI), Decentralized Identifiers (DIDs), Self-Certifying Identifiers (SCIs), Verifiable Credentials, Verifiable Data Registries (VDRs) and the standards, frameworks and implementations available within the Cardano ecosystem and externally.
-The first release of Identity Wallet provides an open source reference implementation demonstrating W3C Decentralized Identifiers, Verifiable Credentials, and Key Event Receipt Infrastructure (KERI) on Cardano. </b>
+This project is the result of ongoing research and development pertaining to the principles of Self-Sovereign Identity (SSI), Self-Certifying Identifiers (SCIs), Verifiable Data Registries (VDRs), and the standards, frameworks, and implementations available within the Cardano ecosystem and externally.
+The first release of Identity Wallet provides an open source reference implementation demonstrating the Key Event Receipt Infrastructure (KERI) on Cardano. </b>
 </div>

 <br>